Winchester Mystery House: As a tourist attraction

-As of September 2022, the house is owned and operated by Winchester Mystery House, LLC, which is a private company that represents the descendants of the Browns.
+As of 1963, after both John and Mayme Brown had passed away, the house was incorporated as Winchester Mystery House, LLC, a private business that represents the descendants of the Browns and continues to preserve Sarah Winchester’s house.
 Captive of the Labyrinth author Mary Jo Ignoffo wrote that tour guides are required to follow a script emphasizing fabrications and inaccuracies.
 According to Ignoffo, one guide lamented, "I feel so torn because I have to tell people untruths!
 Every time I go through the house and have to talk about 13s and other 'kooky' things, my heart breaks a little for Sarah ...
 I have to bite my tongue every time I hear a guest say, 'what a nutcase.

 Legends and lore

 Winchester's story has been embellished over the years by various rumors, hyperbole, and myths, and popular writers have misrepresented or invented details about the house and its owner in order to enhance the legend.

 Inheritance

 Claims of Winchester inheriting as much as $20 million and earning $1,000 per day in royalties from her inheritance can be found in tourist literature purchased at the Winchester Mystery House.
 Ignoffo states that her husband's estate in 1881 was valued at $362,330 (equal to $ today), but this amount included approximately $300,000 of stock that Winchester would only inherit when her mother-in-law died, which did not happen until 1898.
 With the addition of her husband's Winchester Repeating Arms Company shares, she owned a total of 777 shares valuing $77,700, which paid average dividends of $7,770 annually between 1880 and 1885.